 July 25, 2015

-We welcome you to explore the variety of lead-free pewter necklaces and scripture verse pocket tokens available at Clothed with Truth.
+We welcome you to shop our Made in the USA collections of fine pewter necklaces, bracelets, lapel pins, and scripture verse pocket tokens available for purchase from Clothed with Truth.

 October 26, 2018